thacuber2a03/highlighters.kak/README.md

 ### manually

-clone this repository, or cherry pick the languages you want highlighters for, and place them in your autoload folder
+clone this repository, or cherry pick the languages you want highlighters for, and place them in your autoload folder or whatever system you use